Section 1: Credit and Registration

 A thesis is a systematic study of a significant problem, issue, or phenomenon.
 The thesis demonstrates the ability to analyze existing research, collate or collect data and apply it in the context of an existing problem, issue, or opportunity.
 The result is a synthesis of theoretical and empirical information and/or recommendations for further action.
 The thesis identifies a problem or issue, states the research question, identifies major assumptions, explains the significance for the undertaking, grounds the research in relevant literature, sets forth the methods of gathering information, analyzes the data and offers a conclusion or recommendation based on the data and theoretical framing.
 Appropriate quality standards such as validity, reliability, or authenticity must be consistent with the selected research tradition and evident in tool development and data collection.
 The finished thesis evidences critical and independent thinking, subject expertise, appropriate organization and format and thorough documentation.

 A dissertation is the culminating project of a doctoral program.
 Successful completion of the comprehensive exams is required before work on the dissertation may begin.
 The results of the research must make a distinct interdisciplinary contribution to applied scholarship in the social sciences.
 The dissertation should demonstrate a high degree of original work and understanding and knowledge of the topic area.
 Evidence of originality may be demonstrated by one of the following or a combination of the following: the development of a new critical analysis of a practical issue or challenge; the development of a new theory from practice; the novel application of existing theory to a practical challenge; or the discovery of a new professional approach to practice.
 The dissertation should be written to a standard for professional and academic communication.
 It should be evident that the dissertation can be the basis for a published book, a monograph or a series of articles and a significant application in the field.
-Unless an exemption has been granted by the Vice President Academic & Provost, all dissertations must be submitted for publication in RRU's Digital Archive, Pro-Quest and Library and Archives Canada to meet final graduation requirements.
+Unless an exemption has been granted by the Vice-Provost, Research and Interdisciplinary Studies, all dissertations must be submitted for publication in RRU's Digital Archive, Pro-Quest and Library and Archives Canada to meet final graduation requirements.
 Dissertations in non-traditional formats must be accompanied by a written PDF summary (minimum 2,500 words), which is the only component that is electronically submitted and archived.
 Work on the dissertation may not begin until a doctoral student has successfully completed the written and oral candidacy examination and thereby reached doctoral candidacy status.

 Oversight by a dissertation supervisory committee, including a supervisor qualified at the doctoral level and demonstrating relevant competencies of content and methodology and methods, is required.
 Public defences as well as a review by an external academic examiner are also required.